jemmy512/book-notes/linux/linux-net.md

 | Control | NIC firmware/hardware + driver config | Kernel network driver |
 | Scalability | Scales with CPU cores via parallel queues | Scales with queue size and batching |
 | Interaction | Feeds packets into kernel ring buffers | Receives packets from NIC queues |

+* You can interpret a struct pci_dev as a representation of a struct net_device at the PCI level, but with some important nuances.
+* The struct pci_dev represents the underlying PCI hardware device (e.g., a network interface card or NIC), while the struct net_device represents the network interface at the kernel’s networking layer.
+* They are not the same object—they serve different purposes at different layers.

+NAPI Usage:
+1. embed `struct napi_struct` in the driver's private structure
+2. initialise and register before the net device itself, using `netif_napi_add`, and unregistered after the net device, using `netif_napi_del`
+3. changes to driver's interrupt handler
+    * disabling interrupts
+    * tell the networking subsystem to poll your driver shortly to pick up all available packets by `napi_schedule`
+4. create a `poll` method for your driver; it's job is to obtain packets from the network interface and feed them into the kernel
+    * The poll() function must return the amount of work done.
+    * If and only if the return value is less than the budget, your driver must reenable interrupts and turn off polling by `napi_complete`

 ```c
 struct pci_dev {